 Are you the type who uses mannequins or human models?

 Research showed that the use of human models could increase purchase intention because it lends the image an element of social presence.
 In this case, social presence refers to the ability of the image to make the customers experience others as being psychologically present.

 It is one of the determinants of purchase intention because it bridges the barrier between the customer and the computer screen.
 Human models can minimize this limitation by providing what online shopping commonly lacks — human warmth.
 The right image above uses a real woman’s hand, which signals human involvement.
 Meanwhile, the image on the left uses a mannequin.
 Between these two images, it’s clear that the one on the right conveys more emotions.
 This, according to the study, makes your website more trustworthy.

 This style of jewelry photography is advantageous if you’re selling on an e-commerce platform where many sellers sell the same items.
-The reason being is that the more social presence signals you use in the photo, the more emotionally connected the customer will be on your item compared to those sellers who don’t apply the same style.
+This is because the more social presence signals you use in the photo, the more emotionally connected the customer will be to your item compared to those sellers who don’t apply the same style.
 This eventually leads to higher purchase intent.